magomimmo/modern-cljs/doc/second-edition/tutorial-15.md

 Elapsed time: 6.369 sec
 ```

 You'll got the same results as in the previous forced failure.
-Correct
+Now
-the forced bug and observe the report again:
+correct the forced bug and observe the report again:

 ```clj
 Writing suite.cljs...